hyperspy/hyperspy/doc/user_guide/tools.rst

 Reusing a Signal for output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Many signal methods create and return a new signal.
 For fast operations, the new signal creation time is non-negligible.
 Also, when the operation is repeated many times, for example in a loop, the cumulaive creation time can become significant.
-Therefore, many operations on `Signal` accept an optional argument `out`.
+Therefore, many operations on :py:class:`~.signal.BaseSignal` accept an optional argument `out`.
 If an existing signal is passed to `out`, the function output will be placed into that signal, instead of being returned in a new signal.
-The following example shows how to use this feature to slice a `Signal`.
-It is important to know that the `Signal` instance passed in the `out` argument must be well-suited for the purpose.
-Often this means that it must have the same axes and data shape as the `Signal` that would normally be returned by the operation.
+The following example shows how to use this feature to slice a :py:class:`~.signal.BaseSignal`.
+It is important to know that the :py:class:`~.signal.BaseSignal` instance passed in the `out` argument must be well-suited for the purpose.
+Often this means that it must have the same axes and data shape as the :py:class:`~.signal.BaseSignal` that would normally be returned by the operation.

 .. code-block:: python